Category A and Category B fit outs might sound similar but when it comes to office fit outs, they’re worlds apart.

 - Tech-savvy startups can occupy quickly with the space they need to grow

-As you can see, this type of fit-out is attractive for a variety of reasons - but what about category B?
+As you can see, this type of fit out is attractive for a variety of reasons - but what about cat B fit out?

-OK, so category A+ fit-outs have all the elements of category A - plus some additional features you'd find in a category B install.
-But although the other two are functional, category B fit-outs are basically the finished article.
+OK, so cat A+ fit outs have all the elements of cat A - plus some additional features you'd find in a cat B install.
+But although the other two are functional, category (cat) B fit outs are basically the finished article.
 This completed product is enticing because it presents a ‘ready to work’ concept.
 So in theory, tenants can move straight in and start their operations.

 So, who does the work?